 We do sell gold Gift Cards for personal use or gift use.
 Gift cards do not expire and may be bought for any cash denomination from the bartenders or club manager.

 How can I use my area of expertise to get more involved at the GAC?

-Beyond volunteering for specific events, the GAC has standing committees composed of members that are appointed by the President: Audit, Bar, Budget, Communications, Elections, Facilities, Feilte, Good and Welfare, House, Kitchen, Library, Membership, Newsletter, Records, Social, Scholarship, and Sports.
+Beyond volunteering for specific events, the GAC has standing committees composed of members that are appointed by the President: Audit, Bar, Budget, Communications, Elections, Facilities, Failte, Good and Welfare, House, Kitchen, Library, Membership, Newsletter, Records, Social, Scholarship, and Sports.
 Please contact the President if you have a special skill or interest for a committee.

 What other activities does the GAC offer?